 Drunk driving can have disastrous consequences.
 Alcohol can drastically impair judgment, response time, and control, making it unsafe for drivers under the influence to be on the roads.
 Understanding the way alcohol affects the human body and people’s ability to drive is vital for preventing disastrous car accidents.

 Getting behind the wheel after drinking alcohol is both dangerous and illegal.
 Referred to as DUI (Driving Under Influence) or DWI (Driving While Intoxicated), drinking and driving is one of the significant causes of road accidents each year.
+Such circumstances often arise the need of involving a DUI attorney.
+In case, you are clueless about it, feel free to read more here and understand the role of a lawyer in such cases.

 A motorist is considered legally impaired if their blood alcohol content (BAC) is at least 0.08 percent, but even a smaller amount of alcohol can impair a driver’s ability to stay focused on the road.